 - Fractional Shares— Stash allows you to invest in fractional shares, meaning you can hold less than one complete share in your portfolio.
 This can come in handy with expensive stocks that can cost more than $100 per share.

-- Education — Stash provides in-app, on the web, and email education that can help investors learn the basics.
+- Educational Resources — Stash provides in-app, on the web, and email education that can help investors learn the basics.

 - Security— Stash is a Registered Investment Advisor and is regulated by the Securities and Exchange Commission (SEC).
 The app uses 256-bit bank-grade encryption to secure your information.
 It also uses a secure sockets layer (SSL) to protect information sent between Stash and its servers.

-- Auto Stash — Set scheduled times to make deposits into your Stash account.
+- Auto Stash — Users can invest on autopilot with scheduled times to make deposits into your Stash account.

 - Retirement Accounts — Stash offers access to Roth IRA and traditional IRA accounts with the Stash Growth and Stash+ plans.
 You can open an account with as little as $1.00 and start investing in stocks or ETFs with as little as $0.012.

-- Custodial Accounts — You can open and maintain an investment account for kids on behalf of a loved one under 18.
-This account is offered in the Stash+ Plan.
-This could be a good opportunity to get a child or grandchild interested in investing and in letting compound interest work its magic.
+- Custodial Accounts — You can open and maintain an investment account for kids on behalf of an individual under 18.
+This custodial account is offered in the Stash+ Plan.
+This could be a good opportunity to give a child or grandchild interested in investing a head start on generating compound interest..

-- Invest in Legal Cannabis— Stash also offers access to investment options where users can invest in the legal cannabis industry.
-Stash recommends following the Stash Way, which includes regular investing, diversification, and investing for the long term.
+- Invest in Legal Cannabis— Stash also offers access to investment options where users can invest in the legal cannabis industry to round out their portfolios.

 - Stock-Back® Card — Stash offers a bank account with a debit card issued by Green Dot Bank called the Stock-Back® Card.
 There are no fees for this account — including overdraft fees.
 Plus, with a Stock-Back® Card, you can earn fractional shares of investments when you use your card.

 - Stash DRIP — DRIP stands for “dividend reinvestment plan.”
-It allows investors to do just what it sounds like.
-You can automatically reinvest any dividends you may receive, which can help you maximize the compounding power of long-term investments.
+It allows investors to automatically reinvest their dividends back into their long-term investments.

-- Partitions/Goals — Stash's budgeting tool can help investors organize their savings to meet different expenses and goals.
-This is reminiscent of the envelope budgeting method.
-You can move money in and out of partitions as needed.
+- Partitions/Goals — Stash isn’t just an investment platform.
+It also offers a budgeting tool that can help investors organize their savings to meet different expenses and goals.
+Based on the tried-and-true method of envelope budgeting, this tool allows you to move money in and out of partitions as needed.

 What Is Stash Invest?

-Launched in 2015, Stash Invest was created to help you get started with investing.
-Co-founders Brandon Krieg and Ed Robinson left their jobs on Wall Street to make investing easy and affordable for everyday Americans.
-With Stash you can invest in what is most important to you, but it also provides you with personalized guidance and recommendations that can help you along the way.
+Launched in 2015, Stash Invest was created to teach beginners how to start investing.
+Co-founders Brandon Krieg and Ed Robinson left their jobs on Wall Street to make investing easy, affordable and values-aligned for everyday Americans.
+With Stash, you can invest in what is most important to you, but it also provides you with personalized guidance and recommendations that can help you along the way.